Science

 Brain.fm is not ‘binaural beats’!

-Binaural beats produce weak neural synchrony while modulation directly in each stereo channel (used by brain.fm) has much stronger effects on brain activity.
-Importantly, brain.fm uses many methods to make our music work, unlike binaural beats which is just one technique!
+Binaural beats produce weak neural synchrony while modulation directly in each stereo channel (used by Brain.fm) has much stronger effects on brain activity.
+Importantly, Brain.fm uses many methods to make our music work, unlike binaural beats which is just one technique!

-How is brain.fm music made?
+How is Brain.fm music made?

-Made with science, tested with science
+Made with science,

 We use neuroscience to inform our music-making, but also use science to test the resulting music.
-These are two different roles of science at brain.fm, setting us apart from any other music service.
+These are two different roles of science at Brain.fm, setting us apart from any other music service.

 Tested with science